Wendystraite/jotai-logger/README.md

 ## Logging performances

-The logger logs all transactions asynchronously to avoid blocking the main thread.
+The logger logs all transactions asynchronously to avoid blocking the main thread and ensure optimal performance.

-Internally, the logger uses a debounce mechanism (250ms) to group multiple events into transactions.
+Internally, the logger uses a multi-stage approach:

+1. **Debouncing**: Events are grouped into transactions using a debounce mechanism (with a default debounce period of 250ms / see `transactionDebounceMs` option).
-Then, it uses [requestIdleCallback](https://developer.mozilla.org/en-US/docs/Web/API/Window/requestIdleCallback) to log these transactions one by one when the browser is idle (with a limit of 250ms for each transaction).
+2. **Idle scheduling**: Transactions are scheduled to be logged using [requestIdleCallback](https://developer.mozilla.org/en-US/docs/Web/API/Window/requestIdleCallback) when the browser is idle (with a default timeout of 250ms / see `requestIdleCallbackTimeoutMs` option).
+3. **Batch processing**: Transactions are processed in batches with a maximum processing time limit to prevent blocking the main thread (with 16ms per batch by default / see `maxProcessingTimeMs` option).

+This approach ensures that even when handling large queues of transactions, UI responsiveness is maintained by spreading the work across multiple idle periods.

 ## Lifecycle of atoms